opendr-eu/opendr/docs/reference/engine-data.md

   Return a  [NumPy](https://numpy.org)-compatible representation of data.
   Given that *data* argument is already internally stored in [NumPy](https://numpy.org)-compatible format, this method is equivalent to `data()`.

+#### opencv()
+  Return an [OpenCV](https://opencv.org)-compatible representation of data.
+  This method transforms the internal CHW/RGB representation into HWC/BGR used by OpenCV.

 #### open(filename)
   Construct a new [Image](#class-engine.data.Image) object from the given image file.

 ### class engine.data.ImageWithDetections